Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

 #### Site Owner Goals:
 * To allow visitors to understand what it is that I do
 * To give users an easy intuitive  and asthetically pleasing experience whilst using the site
-* To encourage users to reach out and make contact by using call to actions
+* To encourage users to reach out and make contact by using call to action
 * To give users a positive experience that will encourage them to return to the site

 ## User Experience